 If you’re ever unsure whether an audit notice is legitimate, your best bet is to contact the IRS directly.
 You can call the agency at 800-829-1040 or visit their website for help confirming the letter is for real.

-Step 2: Contact your CPA, EA or accountant
+Step 2: Contact your tax pro, CPA, EA or accountant

 Once you know the audit notice is legitimate, your very next step should be to contact your accountant, EA or CPA.
 Whether they prepared and filed your tax return or you did it yourself, it’s absolutely vital to have a professional on your side during the audit process.